AScharpf/Cocktailor/README.md

 Cocktailor is the easy way for you to quickly know which cocktail suits your pallette best, just select from the tags and cocktailor will spit out a selection of drinks which you can add to your favourites.

-The interactive UI tells you about the history the cocktail and its flavour profile.
+The interactive UI tells you about the history of the cocktail and its flavour profile.

 If you can't decide on what flavours suit you then just ask for cocktailor to surpise you and explore the whole breadth of mixology at your fingertips!